otupman/lungo-angular-bridge/README.md

 Both Angular and Lungo have the concept of 'routing'.
 In Lungo, 'routing' is used to provide navigation between sections, articles and asides.
 In Angular, routing is a much more powerful beast, more like rails.

 The Bridge favours Angular's routes; in fact, the majority of the work has been spent on making Angular's routes work well within Lungo.
-Lungo's "routing" should not be used apart from in **one** case: asides.
-To show a Lungo aside, one mus use the standard Lungo method:
+Lungo's "routing" should not be used apart from in **one** case: asides (these are facebook-like side menus that pop out).

-    <a href='#aside-id' data-router='aside'>Show aside</a>
+To toggle the display of an aise, please use the following call:

+    Lungo.Router.aside([section id], [aside id]);

+We typically choose to bind it in an ng-click attribute.

 #### Services